idfubar/AV102/week3/distributed_project_management_tools.md

 web interface,
-in order to make them easy to use, then the things that you would use to manage a distributed team given the tools that are available online are very similar to the ones that you would use for a centralized or co-located team The particular ones that are bouncing around in the front of my cortex at the moment are many things that you will already be familiar with such as a wikis, Google Docs;
+in order to make them easy to use, then the things that you would use to manage a distributed team given the tools that are available online are very similar to the ones that you would use for a centralized or co-located team.
+The particular ones that are bouncing around in the front of my cortex at the moment are many things that you will already be familiar with such as a wikis, Google Docs;